 Are you looking for the ultimate ultrawide gaming monitor?
 Well, the Dell Alienware AW3418DW ticks nearly all the boxes and delivers both immersive and responsive gaming experience.

-It features a giant 34″ curved screen with rich colors and high resolution for a stunning image quality and a 120Hz refresh rate, low input lag, quick response time, and NVIDIA G-SYNC for a flawless performance.
+It features a giant 34″ curved screen with vibrant colors and high resolution for a stunning image quality and a 120Hz refresh rate, low input lag, quick response time, and NVIDIA G-SYNC for a flawless performance.

-Now, these specs are a bit weaker than those of entry-level HDR displays which sport at least a 400-nit peak brightness and 90% DCI-P3 color gamut, but the picture quality of the AW3418DW is vibrant and crisp nonetheless.
+Now, these specs are a bit weaker than those of entry-level HDR displays, which sport at least a 400-nit peak brightness and 90% DCI-P3 color gamut, but the picture quality of the AW3418DW is vibrant and crisp nonetheless.

-Other panel-related specs including wide 178-degree viewing angles, true 8-bit color depth, and the 3440×1440 UWQHD resolution which provides a high pixel density of 109 pixels per inch.
+Other panel-related specs including wide 178-degree viewing angles, true 8-bit color depth, and the 3440×1440 UWQHD resolution, which provides a high pixel density of 109 pixels per inch.